jarpatus/docker-dovecot-rspamd/README.md

 * ```/var/lib/rspamd``` - Rspamd static runtime data

 # Configuration
 All configuration (except what can be configured by using environment variables) should be put under ```/config``` (see Mounts above).
 We do use concept of virtual "users" for which mailboxes can be created and/or mail retrieval can be set up.
-In trivial case you would create one virtual user with mailbox and enable mail retrieval from external server.
-You could create multiple such users or you could create multiple users having mailboxes but only one user would retrieve mails and use rules to distribute messages to correct mailboxes.
+In trivial case you would create one virtual user with mailbox and enable mail retrieval from external server for the same user.
+You could create multiple such users or you could create multiple users having mailboxes but only one user (with or without mailbox) would retrieve mails and use rules to distribute messages to correct mailboxes.

 Container will read ```/config``` only on start and set up users, configs etc. so in case you want to modify config, restart the container.
 If no configuration has been added container will start with Dovecot running, but no mailboxes will be created nor mail will be retrieved.

+Additionally it is possible to put files to /config/etc which will be copied over /etc on container start.
+This would allow customizing config of daemons even further.

 ## Users
 Virtual users can be created by creating a folder under ```/config/users``` e.g. ```/config/users/user@example.com```.
 In order to create mailbox for the user, create a file passwd under user's folder.
 In order to enable email retrieval for the user create a file fetchmailrc and for fdm create a file fdm.conf.